 Someone behind him says, —Can I see that again?

 Roy turns to face the speaker.
 Miranda.
 She of the rough, no-shit voice.
 Owner of a smile that comes like rain to a drought-struck heart.
 And an appraising squint.

-She's splayed out on a bed that folds out of the couch.
+She's splayed out on a bed folded out of the couch.
 One of Hampden's beers settled on her solar plexus, just below the swell of her breasts.
 Roy a pedestrian in the middle of a road, facing down a truck.
 Miranda the driver, not touching her brakes.
 But tooting the air horn.
 As Roy realizes he's wearing nothing at all.

 Spinning around he dives modestly under the bed.
 The skin on his kneecaps squeaking on the hardwood floor.
 To huddle along the couch's length.
-Which smells vaguely of mildew and fifty years of quite definite dust.
+Which smells vaguely of mildew and 50 years of quite definite dust.

 —Shit, Roy, no need to rush.
 Miranda shifts around on the bed; her face appears upside down in front of him.
 Her hair drifts to the floor like fog. —And we are family.